cparandiev/PrimeNumbers/README.md

 1. Clone the repository

-2. Within the `PrimeNumbers.API` directory, launch the container by
+2. At the root directory, launch the container by:

 ```
 docker-compose build